sqlraft/hctree/doc/hctree/replication.md

 ================

 This section describes the format used by the blobs in the "data" column of sqlite\_hct\_journal.

-Each blob consists of a series of entries.
-Each entry begins with either 'T', 'I' or 'D'.
+If the entry does not modify any table rows, then the data blob is zero bytes in size.
+Otherwise, it consists of an 8-byte big-endian CID value identifying the database snapshot against which the transaction was originally run, followed by a series of entries.
+Each entry begins with either 'T', or else an upper or lower-case 'I' or 'D'.
 The format of the rest of the entry depends on its type.
 As follows:

 <table width=80% align=center cellpadding=5 border=1>
 <tr><th align=left> Character <th align=left> Type <th align=left> Format
 <tr><td> 'T'
     <td> New table.
-    <td> Nul-terminated table name.
+    <td> Nul-terminated UTF-8 table name.
 <tr><td> 'i'
     <td> Insert on table with IPK or no PK.
     <td> A varint containing the rowid value.
 Followed by an SQLite format
          record containing the other record fields.
 <tr><td> 'I'
     <td> Insert on table with explicit non-INTEGER PK.
-    <td> an SQLite format record.
+    <td> An SQLite format record.
 <tr><td> 'd'
     <td> Delete by rowid.
     <td> A varint containing the rowid to delete